eslint/eslint/docs/src/rules/no-unused-vars.md

 The `vars` option has two settings:

-* `all` checks all variables for usage, including those in the global scope (except the variables those are allowed by the ignore pattern).
+* `all` checks all variables for usage, including those in the global scope.
+However, it excludes variables targeted by other options like `args` and `caughtErrors`.
 This is the default setting.
 * `local` checks only that locally-declared variables are used but will allow global variables to be unused.

 #### vars: local